KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ---

-# Zenetism: The Emanative Path of Return
+# Zenetism: The Architecture of Emanation, Return, and Saturation

 ## 12. Symbol as Structure — Foundations of Zenetist Decoding